paulgoetze/weka-jruby/README.md

 ## License

-The gem is available as open source under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.en.html).
+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).